mstraughan86/Scry/README.md

 This is designed to be a lens for whatever I wish my eyes upon.

+Introduction:
+I want to create a simple, single page view for all episodes of a given television series.
+Entering into any one of the episodes will...

 Currently looking at serving video.
 Up next might be audio.

 ## Technology Stack